 DDL Resource Priorities & Selection Guidelines

-The goal of this document is to ensure that resources in the Darakht-e Danesh Digital Library are relevant, accurate and support the goals of the library.
+The goal of these guidelines is to ensure that resources in the Darakht-e Danesh Digital Library are relevant, accurate and support the goals of the library.

-This document outlines current needs, priorities, and strategies for growing and maintaining the DDL collection.
-It augments the DDL Collection Policy and articulates specific areas of development for priority attention for accessioning into DDL.
-The document will be reviewed periodically to ensure that the priorities outlined meet current needs of teachers and learners in Afghanistan.
+Here, we outline current needs, priorities, and strategies for growing and maintaining the DDL collection, augmenting the DDL Collection Policy and articulating specific areas of development for priority attention for accessioning into DDL.
+We will review these guidelines periodically to ensure that the priorities outlined meet current needs of teachers and learners in Afghanistan.

 This document is a blueprint and seeks to define criteria that both identify gaps and needs in the overall collection, and it guides development efforts for DDL growth.
 The areas of development may be in subject, audience, education level, or resource type.